 By Nancie A. Vito, MPH, CHES

-Mental health is as important as physical health!
+Mental health is as important as physical health.

-We need to keep in mind that mental health is just as important as physical health and not sweep it under the rug.
+We need to keep in mind that mental health is just as important as physical health.
+What steps will you take towards positive mental health?